 - Archiving old data to keep the database clean and efficient.

-To sum up, a well-designed eCommerce database ensures accuracy, speed, and security, providing a smooth shopping experience for customers while simplifying store management.
+In summary, a well-designed eCommerce database ensures accuracy, speed, and security, providing a smooth shopping experience for customers while simplifying store management.

 Let’s Summarize